Posts Tagged ‘unlimited’

 Virgin: after speaking to somebody on a dreadful line, I am told that there is no limit and that you can download as much as you want, whenever you want.

-Tiscali: (surprisingly) I was very quickly connecting to an advisor who told me that their unlimited package had a cap of 100GB per month at which point they would contact a client for excessive usage.
+Tiscali: (surprisingly) I was very quickly connected to an advisor who told me that their unlimited package had a cap of 100GB per month at which point they would contact a client for excessive usage.

 So there you go then – all the big major ISPs put on the spot by GEEK!, just for your benefit.
 GEEK! hopes that this test makes it a little easier to choose your broadband if bandwidth is a key point for you – which it should be.
 Many people do not know what broadband allowance they have, and if you are one of these people you really ought to make sure you do know, or you could face costs for running over your allowance.